Indian languages

 Coyote (Mica or Maca, in the Sioux languages.)

-Coyote is another traditional trickster figure of the Sioux tribes, and indeed some of the same stories are told with either Iktomi or Coyote
+Coyote is another traditional trickster figure of Sioux mythology, and indeed some of the same stories are told with either Iktomi or Coyote

 as the protagonist.
 Coyote is sometimes anthropomorphized into human form and other times depicted in the shape of an actual coyote